 - Medical Detox: In medical detox, you are admitted to our inpatient facility, where our team of Valium experts help ease you off Valium under medical supervision.
 A customized taper schedule may be set up for you to help your body rid itself of Valium while minimizing withdrawal symptoms.

 - Residential Rehab: After your body is cleansed of Valium in medical detox, the hard work of rehab begins.
 In residential or inpatient rehab, you live at our treatment facility while your body and mind begin to heal.
 Intensive therapy is offered in both one-on-one and group settings, helping you explore why you became addicted to Valium and how to navigate life without the drug.

 - Outpatient Rehab: After residential rehab, or in place of it in the case of less-severe addictions, outpatient rehab can begin.
 In outpatient rehab, you live at home and have therapy at The Recovery Village Cherry Hill at Cooper to support you as you begin your Valium-free life.
 Teletherapy may also be available.

 - Aftercare: Aftercare is a lifelong recovery process that follows rehab.
 The Recovery Village Cherry Hill at Cooper’s aftercare program generally consists of support groups and relapse prevention plans to support you in your recovery.

-- Dual Diagnosis: Mental health struggles are common in those who are addicted to substances like Valium.
+- Co-occurring Disorders: Mental health struggles are common in those who are addicted to substances like Valium.
 Our specialists are trained to treat not only your Valium addiction but also any underlying mental health problem that contributed to your addiction.

 Related Topic: Inpatient vs. Outpatient Rehab